solkimicreb/book_of_algorand/README.md

 ```

 - The `client` connects to a participation node, which may add valid transactions to the blockchain.
 We will use it to create and send story coins.
 - The chain is the source of truth but it is hard to search.
-The `indexer` saves the blockchain into a searchable database which we can use to piece together the story.
+The `indexer` saves the blockchain into a searchable database which we can use to piece the story together.

 ### Creating the story treasury